stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 handleAll h (Left $ U ix v) = extract h ix v
 ```

+Below, we will see an additional way of handling all
+errors at once by defining a custom interface for
+error handling.

 ### Exercises part 3

 1. Implement the following utility functions for `Union`: